wanghaisheng/responsive-landing-page-starter/content/blog/en/implement-a-video-api-application-with-react-hooks.md

 ---
-title: Implement a Video API application with React Hooks
+title: Implement a Video API Application With React Hooks
 description: How to use React Hooks to implement the Vonage Video API into your application.
 author: enrico-portolan
 published: true